Migrating Traditional Automotive Applications to Service-Oriented Architectures Using MATLAB & Simulink

 Signal Oriented & Service Oriented Architectures_

-This white paper explores modernizing legacy software with a model-based workflow to move from monolithic to modular, scalable SOA systems..
+This white paper explains how to modernize legacy software with a model-based workflow to move from monolithic to modular, scalable SOA systems.

 As the automotive industry shifts toward software-defined vehicles, OEMs and suppliers face a common challenge: how to modernize legacy software for today’s service-oriented architectures (SOAs).

-This white paper explores how to modernize legacy software for today’s SOAs.
+This white paper explains how to modernize legacy software for today’s SOAs.
 It lays out a practical, model-based workflow to help engineering teams transition from tightly coupled, monolithic systems to modular, service-based architectures.
-This transition is driven by the adoption of modern software architecture, which enables greater modularity, scalability, and standardization in automotive systems—without starting from scratch.
+This transition is driven by the adoption of modern software architecture, which enables greater modularity, scalability, and standardization in automotive systems without starting from scratch.

 Why it matters